The other day, a client shared with me that after a very long relationship, she…

-It’s easy to to make a habit of behaviors that feel comfortable, flow smoothly and only require occasional minor adaptation.
-Routines provide a safe feeling, you know what to expect, and you come to identify with the person you see in the mirror.
+It’s easy to to make a habit of behaviors that feel comfortable, flow smoothly, and only require occasional minor adaptation.
+Routines provide a safe feeling.
+You know what to expect.
+You come to identify with the person you see in the mirror.

 Granted, there’s something to be said for making a habit of regular dental hygiene, for instance, or driving to work using a route with predictable stoplights and traffic patterns.

-That’s part of the benefit of habits – they become so much a part of you that you can funnel less mental energy into them.
-And that frees up your mind for creative thoughts, like ‘what’s a seven-letter word for organic fertilizer?’
+Habits allow you to funnel less mental energy into everyday routines.
+That frees up your mind for creative thoughts, like ‘what’s a seven-letter word for organic fertilizer?’

-While I struggled to recover from the depleting drugs and the emotional drain of chemo, it frustrated me that habits which used to comfort me – eating sweet, rich food, drinking coffee to wake up, and even complaining, and blaming other people for my problems- didn’t satisfy me anymore.
+Years ago, I struggled to recover from the depleting drugs and the emotional drain of chemo years ago.
+It frustrated me that habits which used to comfort me – eating sweet, rich food, drinking coffee to wake up, and blaming other people for my problems – didn’t satisfy me anymore.
 My habits had formed a roadblock to healing.

-When it comes to health care, we’ve been trained to get results without requiring a change of patterns, habits, or ways of thinking.
+When it comes to health care, we’ve been trained to get results without requiring a change of habits.
 A pill or surgery gets the depression, the pain, or chronic irritation to stop bothering us.
-But this approach often masks the real issue, and we end up having to go back to deal with the core problem later.
+But this approach often masks the real issue, and we end up having to deal with the core problem eventually.

 There’s no way around it.
 Getting genuinely healthy means making permanent CHANGE.
 And there’s no time like the present to start.
 My life coach calls these ‘small, sweet steps’.

-- Start by observing habitual behavior, like midnight snacking, mindless refills of coffee all morning, or even checking and re-checking email, twitter or Facebook 14 times a day (the national average for smartphone users).
+- Start by observing habitual behavior, like midnight snacking, mindless refills of coffee all morning, or even checking and re-checking email, texts, and social media 88 times a day (the national average for smartphone users).

-- Decide ahead of time what you’ll do when faced with the temptation to snack, fill up your cup or tap into social media to fill space in your day.
+- Decide ahead of time what you’ll do when faced with the temptation to snack, fill up your cup, and tap into social media to kill time.